 A hidden rainforest trail leads to an azure-blue pond, where a waterfall plunges down, inviting you to a refreshing dip.
-Walk on up the hill discovering a myriad of wildlife and birds along the way.
+Walk on up the hill discovering plenty of wildlife and birds along the way.
 Stand still, awe-inspired at the view over the forest canopy.
 Zipline down back to your hotel and enjoy a spot of kayaking, rafting, snorkelling or sailing or simply an afternoon on the beach.
 This is La Pura Vida - Costa Rica style.

 best time to travel